els2250/p8105final_emmamarathontraining/p8105final_emmamarathontraining.md

         mile of the marathon

--   Website demonstrating the statistics and graphing models of Emma’s training leading up to the marathon and during the marathon
+-   Website demonstrating the statistics and graphing models of Emma’s training leading up to and during the marathon

 **Anticipated data sources**: